-- A. Shareholder of Record.
-If you are a shareholder of record, you can change your vote or revoke your proxy before the Annual Meeting by: - Entering a timely new vote by internet or telephone: - Returning a later-dated proxy card; - · Notifying Roger W. Byrd, Secretary; or - Participating in the Annual Meeting webcast and voting electronically during the meeting.
-Attending the meeting without voting during the meeting will not, by itself, revoke a previously submitted proxy.
+A. Shareholder of Record.
+If you are a shareholder of record, you can change your vote or revoke your proxy before the polls close at the Annual Meeting by:

+- Entering a new vote by internet or telephone (only your latest internet or telephone vote will be counted); - Returning a later-dated proxy card; or - Sending a written notification to Roger W. Byrd, Secretary, at our principal executive office.

+Attending the meeting without voting during the meeting will not, by itself, revoke a previously submitted proxy unless you specifically request your prior proxy be revoked.